PoonLab/courses/GradPythonCourse/Readings/GoodCode.md

  for j in jj: b[j]+=1
 print(b)
 ```
+To save you from having to type this out, I've added this script to the repo as `examples/badcode.py`.

 This script works, but it's difficult to read.
 I consider this to be an unmaintanable implementation.
 When I run it on a file, I get the following output
 ```shell